PodifyApp/podify/README.md

 -->

 ## Features
-Features are currently being discussed so except changes, here's a list of features agreed upon:
+Features are currently being discussed so expect changes, here's a list of features agreed upon:
 - Reviews per episodes
 - Reviews per podcasts based on the average score of its episodes which are based themselves on criterias
 - Account management